Pjefferyi/vegetation_synchrony/README.md

 In order to use Python and the gee library in the Rstudio IDE, you can follow the instructions here: https://philippgaertner.github.io/2020/10/use-gee-python-api-in-rstudio/

 These instructions suggest writing Python code in a R markdown file, but you can also create and edit Python scripts directly in Rstudio.
+You can create such a file by selecting: "File" > "New File" >
+"Python Script"